ayoola-moore/code-rez/README.md

 ![feature capture](https://media.giphy.com/media/1xV6AbmqSeO02f18cV/giphy.gif)

 !important- I notice the range of date provided by the api are out of range and might be able to show the feature request.
 So I mocked out same api.
-Kindly comment it out at src/api/Api.js if need be.
+Kindly comment it out at src/api/Api.js if need be...

 ===